jscs-dev/node-jscs/OVERVIEW.md

 In order to add/remove preset rules you will need to create a `.jscsrc` config file.

 ### `--extract`
-With this option you can set glob pattern for files which embeded JavaScript should be checked.
+With this option you can set glob pattern for files which embedded JavaScript should be checked.
 ```
 jscs path[ path[...]] --extract *.html
 ```